 Also known as Know Your Business, KYB compliance checks seek to identify the veracity of businesses, companies, organizations and, in extended due diligence, monitor their financial transactions over time.
 These stringent checks verify a business’ attributes, ownership, and other identifiable information to protect organizations from falling victim to any type of financial fraud.
 KYB compliance includes business verification which is followed by the submission of the verification data and some monitoring stages that are very similar to the KYC compliance process.
 The verification information is checked against data pulled from public archives and automated AML databases.

 What Does KYC Mean?

-Know Your Customer compliance focuses on individuals who apply to open accounts at banks, financial institutions, or crypto-exchanges to verify their financial backgrounds and past histories against any financial fraud/illicit activity to determine a risk score.
+Anti-money laundering compliance focuses on individuals who apply to open accounts at banks, financial institutions, or crypto exchanges to verify their financial backgrounds and past histories against any financial fraud/illicit activity to determine a risk score.
 These risk scores and profiles are extremely useful to banks and financial institutions and are meant to comply with stringent, and growing, AML legislation.